 A number of studies show that

 inhaled anticholinergics improve lung function as measured by tests (spirometry).
-They also reduce the number of
+Tiotropium also can help lower the number of

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.